 There are many different arguments about what we should eat.
-Marketers, dietitians, fitness experts, activists, doctors, friends, and family are all fighting on what should go to our plates.
+Marketers, dietitians, fitness experts, activists, doctors, friends, and family fight on what should go to our plates.

-Over the last 20 years, I tried carnivore, Atkins, weigh-watches, Mediterranean, and vegetation diets, just to name a few.
+Over the last 20 years, I tried carnivore, Atkins, weigh-watches, Mediterranean, and vegetation diets, to name a few.
 In my opinion, a plant-based diet with periodic fasting is the optimal option for weight maintenance, health, and longevity.
-When it comes to food choices, we often dealing not just with eating for nutrition but also for entertainment, ethical, emotional, and all other kinds of reasons that are not related to food.
+But, unfortunately, when it comes to food choices, we often dealing not just with eating for nutrition but also for entertainment, ethical, emotional, and all other kinds of reasons that are not related to food.

 Although I’m 100% plant-based, I am not an activist or an environmentalist.
+In fact, I am a “no-ism-ist.”
 At this point, my health comes first.
 You may ask whether I don’t care for animals or our Mother Earth?
 And, my answer is – yes, I deeply care.
 However, this is not my motivation to eat healthily.
 Besides, I am pretty sure that plants can feel pain.
 Not to mention, I feed my dog pounds of raw meat.
 And, please don’t offer to switch Rocky (my 70-pound pit-mix) to become vegan.

 Why did I go Plant-Based?

 In my mid-twenties, I ended up in the emergency room more often than I travel these days.
-When I was free of sinus infection, my stomach was protesting (no amount of pain-killers would help).
-I was weak and feeble – an ancient woman living in a young’s girl body.
-For a year, doctors fed me with antibiotics and pain-killers.
-It is your genetics they told me, just take a pill.
-I was a twenty-something year ancient dying creature.
+When I was free of sinus infection, my stomach was protesting (no amount of painkillers would help).
+I was weak – an ancient woman living in a young’s girl body.
+So for a year, doctors fed me with antibiotics and painkillers.
+It is your genetics, they told me, take a pill.
+I was a twenty-something-year ancient dying creature.
 And I wanted to live.

 In 2020, I finally cleaned up my plate from vegan junk.

-1) Ray Cronise changed my life!
+1) Ray Cronise changed my life.
 He is a leading expert in the plant-based world.
 I like his non-dogmatic and scientific, experimental approach.
 Ray has been one of my most excellent teachers (via podcasts, books, TED talks).
 He is a former NASA scientist and the man behind the Metabolic Winter Hypothesis.
-In 2020, I met Julieanna Hever, who’s a registered dietitian and has a master’s degree in nutrition, published numerous scientific papers.

-Ray Cronise and Julieanna Hever behind the success of many celebrity transformations (Pen Jillette) as well as helping the rest of us.
-The result of their collaboration, the most artistic and beautiful book was born.
+Ray Cronise and Julieanna Hever behind the success of many celebrity transformations (Pen Jillette) and helping the rest of us.
+As a result of their collaboration, the most artistic and beautiful book was born.

-Just to give you a taste Ray’s answer to the most frequently asked question in one of his interviews: “Where do you get your protein?”
+To give you a taste, Ray’s answer to the most frequently asked question in one of his interviews: “Where do you get your protein?”

 “We hear people clamoring about “protein,” and yet most don’t know that the tens of thousands of proteins (plural) are synthesized from just 20 amino acids.
 No animal makes all 20, and plants make the 9 amino acids that must come from our diet.
 All whole plant food contains all 20 amino acids, and this is why the ten largest mammals walking the planet—including five rhinoceroses, two elephants, the hippopotamus, the giraffe, and the gaur—don’t eat animal flesh, and yet are still plenty muscular.
 A diet rich in vegetables, fruits, whole grains, legumes, mushrooms, nuts, seeds, herbs, and spices has an abundance of healthy phytonutrients and restricts nutrients that may be detrimental to health.

 Rich Roll’s book is a work of art!
 Check out finding Ultra.
 Rich Roll was an unhappy addict, overweight, and unhealthy.
 Truly yours can relate.
 This book is about Rich turning his life around to compete in one of the world’s toughest endurance events.
-He is a host for the Rich Roll podcast where he delves deep into the topics of plant-based and transformation.
+In addition, he is a host for the Rich Roll podcast, where he delves deep into the topics of plant-based and transformation.